-Certificates of Completion are awarded to participants who have attended all three, live webcasts (or watch the entire recording for each live session), completed all required learning activities, scored higher than 80% on each weekly quiz, completed the course evaluation form, and the certificate request form 5.5 hours of continuing education credit will be awarded upon completion of this course through NASW and NAADAC.
-3.75 hours of continuing education credit will be awarded upon completion of this course through NBCC.
+Certificates of Completion are awarded to participants who have attended the all five, live webcasts, completed all required learning activities, scored higher than 80% on each weekly quiz, completed the course evaluation form, and the certificate request form.
+7.5 hours of continuing education credit will be awarded upon completion of this course.
 Certificates will be emailed directly to participants roughly two weeks after the completion of the final webcast.

 Center for Social Innovation, Provider #1457, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education ACE) program.
 The Center for Social Innovation maintains responsibility for the program.
 ASWB Approval Period: 10/17/2016 to 10/17/2017.
 Social workers should contact their regulatory board to determine course approval.
 Social workers participating in this course will receive 5.5 continuing education clock hours.

 Center for Social Innovation has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6576.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Center for Social Innovation is solely responsible for all aspects of the programs.